 In their study of 80 college males, examining the relative contribution of identity domains to overall identity status, Rogow, Marcia, & Slogoski (1983) found that identity status in the area of religion had the highest correspondence to overall identity status and that religion was most frequently ranked as the domain highest in importance among college students in the moratorium status.
 This appears to be consistent with the idea that occupational identity development precedes ideological identity development as it would be expected that it is the domain of identity in which a commitment had not been made that would be particularly salient.
 Providing additional evidence for the importance of ideological concerns during the college years, Kroger and Green (1996) conducted a study of 100 adults, ages 40-63 years, in which participants reported retrospectively on issues related to identity development in each of the three identity domains.
-These participants were categorized according to Marcia's (1966) theory for each year from age with an identity status change in the religious domain occur between the ages of 15 and 24.
-These findings imply that identity crises experienced in college concern the ideological domain.
+These participants were categorized according to Marcia's (1966) theory for each year from age 15 to the present.
+Kroger and Green demonstrated that the majority of events associated with an identity status change in the religious domain occur between the ages of 15 and24.
+These findings imply that identity crises experienced in college concern theideological domain.